 I know that we are all supposed to focus on the positive only so if this question is out of line please just disregard or ask Mary to delete it.
 I know that I personally started to cringe at some of the things "well meaning" friends/family/perfect strangers would say when they found out I had BC.
-I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people… read more
+I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people uncomfortable, and most were at a loss as to what to say to begin… read more

 @A MyBCTeam Member,